 As Columbia’s Associate Athletics Director for Strategic Communications, Alex Oberweger '92CC '01BUS is responsible for the creation and development of numerous print and electronic media initiatives on behalf of the intercollegiate athletics program.
-He works closely with the Athletics Director, Dr. M. Dianne Murphy, on strategic projects, including the athletics program's participation in The Columbia Campaign, as well as overall Department brand management.
+He works closely with the Athletics Director on strategic projects, as well as overall Department brand management.

 Oberweger was hired as Associate Athletics Director for Athletics Communications in August 2005, after serving for seven months as a strategic planning consultant for the Department of Intercollegiate Athletics and Physical Education.
 He was a driving force behind the re-launch of the official Columbia Athletics website, www.gocolumbialions.com in July 2006, as well as the development, planning and implementation of new branding initiatives for Columbia University Athletics.
 In 2007 and 2008, he was responsible for the athletics event operations, including ticket and gameday event management, and was instrumental in developing event operations protocol for home football and basketball events at Columbia.
 He has also served as Chair of the Ivy League Digital Strategy Committee since 2011, and has been an important contributor to the development of the Ivy League Digital Network, which launched in August 2013.